-- 6(1) Consideration being paid or sought for goods or services in connection with a claim under a contract of insurance which were not provided to a claimant or were provided in a substantially deficient manner. - 6(2) A referral fee being solicited, demanded, paid or accepted in connection with goods or services provided to a claimant. - 6(3) Unreasonable consideration being paid or sought for goods or services provided to a claimant. - 6(4) With respect to automobile insurance, a claimant signing or being asked to sign, before it has been fully completed, any form or any other document that is required to be in a form approved by the Chief Executive Officer or any form or document that is specified in a guideline applicable for the purposes of the Schedule. - 6(5) Information being communicated about the business, billing practices or licensing status of a person who provides or offers to provide goods or services to a claimant which a reasonable person who is in the position of the intended recipient would consider false, misleading or deceptive.
+6(1) Consideration being paid or sought for goods or services in connection with a claim under a contract of insurance which were not provided to a claimant or were provided in a substantially deficient manner.

+- 6(2) A referral fee being solicited, demanded, paid or accepted in connection with goods or services provided to a claimant. - 6(3) Unreasonable consideration being paid or sought for goods or services provided to a claimant. - 6(4) With respect to autoautomobile insurance, - (i) a claimant signing or being asked to sign a claimsany form or any other document. - (a) in a form approved by the Chief Executive Officer, or - (b) that is specified in a guideline applicable for the purposes of the Schedule, before the goods or services related to such a form or document have been provided and which provides verification that a good or service was provided to such claimant, or

+- (ii) a claimant signing, before it has been fully completed, any form or any other document that is required to be in a form approved by the Chief Executive Officer or any form or document that is specified in a Guidelineguideline applicable for the purposes of the Schedule before the goods or services related to such a form or document have been provided... - 6(4)6(5) Information, being communicated about the business, billing practices or licensing status of a person who provides or offers to provide goods or services to a claimant which a reasonable person, who is in the position of the intended recipient, would consider false, misleading or deceptive.